BroCodeX/BroCodeX/README.md

 <h2 align="center"> Hi there 👋, My name is Sergey.
 Welcome to my GitHub Profile<br/> </h2>

 ### 👨‍💻 About me:
-I am a **Junior Java Developer** with over 3 years of experience in IT.
-I am currently working at [ITSumma](http://www.itsumma.ru/), and continuously enhancing my skills through courses, trainings, and reading technical literature.
+I am a **Junior Java Developer** with over 3 years of experience in IT.<br>
+Currently working at [ITSumma](http://www.itsumma.ru/), and continuously enhancing my skills through courses, trainings, and reading technical literature.<br>
 I enjoy solving problems related to data structures and software design.

 * 🚀  **Open to exciting job opportunities**.
 * 🌍  **Willing to relocate internationally**.